Most yoga students begin the practice of yoga to learn and benefit from its physical postures or asana.

 The best example of this is Savasana or the final relaxation pose that is usually done at the end of a practice.
 Developing a connection to the breath takes repetition and time.
-Eventually, it will become easier and you will find it within many of the postures you perform such as the simpler standing poses and forward bends.
-That will lead to its accessibility in the more challenging backbends and balancing postures.
+Eventually, it will become easier and you will find it within many of the postures you perform.
+You may continue to access the breath within the simpler standing poses and forward bends.
+That will lead to its accessibility in the more difficult backbends and balancing postures.

 This week we are focusing on the sixth chakra.
 It’s sanskrit name, ajna, means the perception or command center.
 This chakra, which is also known as the third eye, is spiritually located between the eyes at the level of the brow.

 The third eye or ajna chakra allows us to see things as they are meant to be seen – it is the connection to the quiet voice of the soul.
 When maintained and balanced, it is believed that this chakra’s energy can grant us clearer intuition, insight and vision.

 Here are some posture variations that will allow you to zero in on the breath and cultivate a greater sense of peace.

 Tree Pose (with your eyes closed): a wonderful way to get more insight into this pose through balance.

 Supported Seated Forward Bend: descend into a comfortable place and support your forehead to increase blood flow to the brain and become more inward.